-- 1.7.
-Planning permission is required for works which affect windows and external doors in listed buildings3.
-Works involving their substantial alteration or replacement must be the subject of a planning application and will be subject to consideration in accordance with this guidance. - 1.8.
-To enable proposals to be properly assessed, it is important to provide an appropriate level of detail as part of a planning application: further information about the details required in support of an application to replace part of or all of an historic window or door, is set out at Appendix 1.
+- 1.1.
+Planning permission is required for works which affect windows, dormer windows, rooflights and external doors in listed buildings.
+Changes to windows, dormer windows, rooflights and doors in conservation areas may also require planning permission.
+Where planning permission is required, works involving their substantial alteration or replacement must be the subject of a planning application and will be subject to consideration in accordance with the policy framework provided by the bridging Island Plan, at Policy HE2, together with this guidance. - 1.2.
+To enable proposals to be properly assessed, it is important to provide an appropriate level of detail as part of a planning application: further information about the details required in support of an application to replace part of or all of an historic window, dormer window, rooflight or door, is set out at Appendix 1.
+The assessment process followed is set out at Appendix 2. - 1.3.
+It is relevant to note that building byelaw consent is also required for the replacement of windows.
+FENSA accredited installers can replace windows without specific byelaw consent, but this does not preclude the requirement to secure planning permission, where required.